iszak/blog/_posts/2013-09-01-generating-schema-graphs-with-sqlachemy-and-macports.markdown

 encounter in the Python world and I knew it was a solid choice.
 I was sold and so these are the steps I took to get it installed on my setup

-Please note this guide makes the assumption you're using **MacPorts on OSX with Python 2.7 and Pip**
+Please note this guide makes the assumption you're using **MacPorts on OS X with Python 2.7 and Pip**

 ### GraphViz
-SQL Alchemy depends on [GraphViz][5], which is available in MacPorts, but for some reason it requires you to deactive "nawk" port to install it, why it couldn't do this automatically and then re-active it is beyond me, perhaps it's a bug.
+SQL Alchemy depends on [GraphViz][5], which is available in MacPorts, but for some reason it requires you to deactivate "nawk" port to install it, why it couldn't do this automatically and then re-active it is beyond me, perhaps it's a bug.
 If you don't have nawk you can simply run sudo port install graphviz.